embark-framework/embark-site/source/docs/contracts_configuration.md

 </code></pre>

 ### Solc compiler options
- You can specify some options ofr the solidity compiler in `embark.json` You can find more details here: https://solidity.readthedocs.io/en/v0.4.24/using-the-compiler.html?highlight=optimize
+ You can specify some options for the solidity compiler in `embark.json` You can find more details here: https://solidity.readthedocs.io/en/v0.4.24/using-the-compiler.html?highlight=optimize
  <pre><code class="json">// embark.json
 {